sejgit/udi-hunterdouglas-pg3/README.md

 #### Requirements

+**IMPORTANT:** This is for HunterDouglas V3 API only, V2 API is out of scope

 This node server will only run on Polyglot version 3.
 You will need to have an EISY/Polisy with PG3 installed to run this node server.